icflorescu/trpc-sveltekit/CONTRIBUTING.md

 Pull requests are welcomed.
-Please make sure to follow linting rules and run tests.
+Please make sure to follow the linting rules.